lsphillips/wait-for-the-element/README.md

 }
 ```

 If a match is not found in time, an error will be thrown.
 Alternatively, you can use `tryAndWaitForTheElement()` which will return `null` if a match is not found.

-Example usage:
+For example:

 ``` js
 const { tryAndWaitForTheElement } = require('wait-for-the-element');